Jiansorge/image-gallery/README.md

 ## Instructions

 1. Start python simpleHTTPserver script using enabled CORS
-    1. 'python simple-cors-http-server.py'
+    1. 'python simple-cors-http-server.py 8080'
-1. Type 'localhost:8000' or open 'index.html' in a web browser
+1. Type 'localhost:8080' or open 'index.html' in a web browser

 ## About

-- I used img srcset to provide a responsive rendering of images based on image width.
+- I used img 'srcset' attribute to provide a responsive rendering of images based on image width.
+This method is performance optimized for responsive images.
 - Media breakpoints have been created at 576px, 768px and 992px.
 - Lastly, I used event capturing to only employ 1 onclick event handler to show all full-screen images.